Sunwood-ai-labs/AMATERASU/docs/README.en.md

   <a href="https://github.com/Sunwood-ai-labs/AMATERASU/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/github/license/Sunwood-ai-labs/AMATERASU?color=green"></a>
 </p>

-<h2 align="center">Enterprise-Grade Private AI Platform (v1.10.0)</h2>
+<h2 align="center">Enterprise-Grade Private AI Platform (v1.11.0)</h2>

 >[!IMPORTANT]
->This repository leverages [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and approximately 90% of the release notes, README, and commit messages are generated using [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage) + [claude.ai](https://claude.ai/).
+>This repository leverages [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage).
+Approximately 90% of the release notes, README, and commit messages were generated using [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage) and [claude.ai](https://claude.ai/).

 >[!NOTE]
 >AMATERASU is the successor project to [MOA](https://github.com/Sunwood-ai-labs/MOA).
-It has evolved to run each AI service as an independent EC2 instance using Docker Compose, enabling easy deployment with Terraform.
+It has been improved to run each AI service as an independent EC2 instance using Docker Compose, and deployment is simplified using Terraform.

 ## 🚀 Project Overview

 AMATERASU is an enterprise-grade private AI platform.
 Built on AWS Bedrock and Google Vertex AI, it allows you to develop and operate LLM-based applications in a secure and scalable environment.
 Integration with GitLab streamlines version control, CI/CD pipelines, and project management.

 ## ✨ Key Features